ocedev112/Intervuew-Realtime-Interview-AI-agent-Backend-/description.md

 Intervuew is a full-stack AI interview platform that conducts live, voice-based technical interviews using Google's Gemini Live API.
-It supports two user types: **organizations** that create job roles and evaluate candidates, and **applicants** who practice or sit for real interviews with an AI interviewer that speaks, listens, and responds in real time.

 ## Features